 Our mission statement

-• To educate and support best practice within the production management community.
+- support and promote best practice within production and technical management

 Who we are

 David is the Head of Production at National Theatre Wales.
 Prior to joining NTW he worked as a freelance Production Manager and consultant.
 His work included touring with Matthew Bourne’s Swan Lake, The Car Man, Edward Scissorhands and Play without Words a couple of years with Phoenix Dance, The Dance Consortium and Inspector Calls among others.